darkhelmet/verboselogging/posts/most-dangerous-programming-errors-20-16.md

 The latter two points the CWE makes regarding mitigation are more obvious.

 1. Duplicate client side security checks on the sever side.
 Duh.
-Don’t ever rely on just client side authentication.
-If you authenticate solely on the client side, it’s sending a message to the server at some point saying that everything is all good.
+Don't ever rely on just client side authentication.
+If you authenticate solely on the client side, it's sending a message to the server at some point saying that everything is all good.
 If the client has full control over this message, an attacker pretty much owns your system.
 Have fun with that.
 2. Avoid custom authentication systems.
 If you are using a framework that provides authentication, use it.
-If you can’t, but the operating system provides features you can leverage, use them.
+If you can't, but the operating system provides features you can leverage, use them.

 The first point they make is a little more interesting, and harder to implement.
-If you have a C library, for example, and you only expose so much in your header file, it doesn’t really matter.
+If you have a C library, for example, and you only expose so much in your header file, it doesn't really matter.
 There are ways to see what functions are defined and you can create your own header file to expose *those* functions to your program.
-If they don’t require authentication…
+If they don't require authentication…

 Same thing with web applications.
 Assume you have your authentication